amandasugiharto/dimes/README.md

 all_hedgefunds_new2_infotable.loc[:,"infotable_link"] = infotable_links
 all_hedgefunds_new2_infotable.loc[:,"infotable_link"] = "https://www.sec.gov" + all_hedgefunds_new2_infotable["infotable_link"]
 ```
 After that, you want to get the link to the actual information table from the html webpage.
-This can be done using Beautiful Soup as well, and an example of where this process is taking you on the SEC website is listed below.
+This can be done using requests and Beautiful Soup as well, and an example of where this process is taking you on the SEC website is shown below.

 <p align="center">
 <img src="https://github.com/austenw1899/PICTURES-FOR-BLOG/blob/main/1b.jpg?raw=true"/>